gardner-lab/labpy/README.md

 # Gardner Lab python scripts

-## A collection of python scripts people in the lab uses to speed up parts of their workflow
+## A collection of python scripts people in the lab use to extract audio form recording room computers, and distribute these recordings to a users local computer for analysis.

 ----

 ### Pieces: